Meet Neil Patel, MD, Neurologist, Brain Injury Specialist at Neura Health

 Sports neurology encompasses a lot of different areas of neurology, concussion being the biggest one, but also how healthy people can become better.

-So, allowing average people to, if you're healthy, we can try and make you a little bit better, faster and stronger.
-Any neurological condition in athletes, we can try and help out with as well.
+If you're healthy, we can try and make you a little bit better, faster and stronger.
+Any neurological condition in athletes we can try and help out with as well.
 Figuring out what's going wrong is probably half of it, but the other half is getting to know the patient, figuring out how we can make their lives a little bit better.

 Whether it's with lifestyle changes, medications, or even newer technologies like neuromodulation.